owlen/docs-contract-sdk/orbs-contracts/creating-a-new-contract.md

  - /erc20.go
 ```

-In that folder structure, `erc20.go` is the contract implementation, `token_init_test.go` holds some testing code which we will explore later and `balanceOfuser1.json` holds the gamma-cli query payload which is executed over the Orbs blockchain \(gamma\) and in actual runs the test.
+In that folder structure, `erc20.go` is the contract implementation, `token_init_test.go` holds some testing code which we explore later, and `balanceOfuser1.json` holds the gamma-cli query payload, which is executed over the Orbs blockchain (gamma) and runs the test.

 Observing the testing code, `token_init_test.go` we can see the following: